mamatb/EAPgrade/README.md

 ## Disclaimer <a name="disclaimer" />

 Please note that launching fake APs can be pretty noisy in certain environments, especially if using [KARMA/MANA](https://github.com/s0lst1c3/eaphammer/wiki/XI.-Using-Karma).
-So hack responsibly or something like that.

 ## Acknowledgements <a name="acknowledgements" />